August 12

 So, that’s one reason why such people should eat walnuts.
 Studies suggest that eating even 1-2 ounces of walnuts daily can improve cholesterol levels and other cardiovascular markers in those with the condition.

-In fact, the British Journal of Nutrition published a study that says eating nuts at least 4 times a week reduces the risk of coronary heart disease by 37%.
+The British Journal of Nutrition published a study that says eating nuts at least 4 times a week reduces the risk of coronary heart disease by 37%.

 2. Weight Management